danbev/learning-v8/README.md

-So the following is telling the compiler to treat the value of our Local, `*global`, as a pointer (which it already is) to a pointer that points to a memory location that confirms to the layout of an v8::internal::Object type, which we know now has a `prt_` member.
+So the following is telling the compiler to treat the value of our Local, `*global`, as a pointer (which it already is) to a pointer that points to a memory location that adhers to the layout of an `v8::internal::Object` type, which we know now has a `prt_` member.
 And we want to dereference it and pass it into the function.
 ```c++
 _v8_internal_Print_Object(*((v8::internal::Object**)(*global)));
 ```

+### ObjectTemplate
 But I'm still missing the connection between ObjectTemplate and object.
 When we create it we use:
 ```c++